 One feature that caught our attention was the nose, which, while not a genuine V-shaped nose, is certainly sharper than we would have expected.
 In calmer waters, the more angled the front nose is, the faster you may expect to go, and the more rounded it is, the more stable it will be.
 Because it features a rounded V, it will get you where you want to go a little faster while maintaining stability in choppy water.

-The replaceable three-fin setup was something iRocker decided to preserve with the Nautical this year (and 100% agree it was a smart idea).
-When we first heard that iRocker was releasing a budget board, we believed that two of the fins would be fixed and just the centre fan would be removable.
+The replaceable three-fin setup was something iRocker decided to preserve with the Nautical this year (and I 100% agree it was a smart idea).
+When we first heard that iRocker was releasing a budget board, we believed that two of the fins would be fixed and just the center fan would be removable.

 There are companies in the paddleboard sector that use two, three, or four layers of PVC material in their construction.
 The Nautical series contains only two layers of PVC, whereas most iRocker models have three.
 This is clearly done to cut production costs, but it’s typically seen as an indication of a lower-quality iSUP.